Skip to main content

 IndicatorDescriptionDirectionGoalposts (worst-best)WeightSourceCadence

-recoveryReserveMonthsTotal reserves in months of imports (World Bank FI.RES.TOTL.MO)Higher is better1 - 181.00World BankAnnual
+recoveryLiquidReserveMonthsTotal reserves in months of imports (World Bank FI.RES.TOTL.MO), re-anchored 1..12Higher is better1 - 121.00World BankAnnual

 External Debt Coverage